LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/training.md

 * If you don’t want the follow-up text search, change the **Search Mode** to "Intents Only."
 This performs only the intents search.
 * If you want to perform only the text search, change the **Search Mode** to "Text."

-For more on search modes, see [here](knowledge-base-common-common-concepts.html#knowledge-base-searches).
+For more on search modes, see farther below in this topic.

 If you need to, add more training phrases: